emhill/117-Su15/src/morea/03.strings/project1.md

 ## madlibs.py

-Create a program `madlibs.py` that takes at least 6 parts of speech from the user as input, and should include ***at least*** one of each of the following parts of speech:
+Create a program `madlibs.py` that takes at least 6 parts of speech from the user as input, and outputs a story using those words.
+Your program should include ***at least*** one of each of the following parts of speech:

   * Noun
   * Adjective